sowcow/prank-player/README.md

 # PPv3

-Electron application to create and use soundboards for prank calling.
+Electron application to create and use soundboards for prank calling for example.

 Sound output device is configurable through the menu.